 We choose fulfillment, not renunciation.
 We choose the joyful path of the heart and soul, not the path of suffering caused by a biologically-inclined negativity bias.
 We are either victims of life or victors over our own limitations.
 We are either at the mercy of the ego, or we are masters of our mind.

-We’re not all going to ditch our responsibilities, relationships and lives to go live in woods or all become healers.
+We’re not all going to ditch our responsibilities, relationships and lives to go off the grid or live in a monastery.
 This was part of my misunderstanding of spirituality.
 I thought that being spiritual didn’t ‘fit’ in the workplace, my social circles, and basically my entire external life because of my own resistance to the word.
 Meanwhile, I was practicing and learning many things that were all taking me to the same place that more formal spiritual traditions led people.
 It took me inside myself.
 It took me beyond my thoughts.
 It took me past my conditioning.
 It took me to a level of questioning that dissolved the answers and the questions.
 And left only truth.
 And empowerment.

 A spiritual path is the pursuit of self-knowledge, which is very different than trying to figure out what’s wrong with you.
 We are not broken.
 We don’t need fixing.
 We don’t even need healing.
 We need to find who we really are and live in alignment with that truth.
 We need to put the ego in its place and lead with our Souls.

 We’re meant to have both a deep connection to our inner guide, spirit and Soul, and a full, abundant, happy, prosperous and healthy life.
 Realistically, without bypassing either our spiritual nature or our human nature.
 Without opting only for the good stuff and pretending we don’t see the bad stuff that needs our loving attention.